TaniaDeveloper/Feb24-TaniaMagroPortfolio/README.md

 I have also used the following website for tips and tricks
 * You Tube
 * w3 Schools (also not also the best, as I have found that most nos there tipcs for HTML and CSS was purely HTML.
-You could not sperate the codding into the various sections)
+You could not seperate the code into the various sections)
 * Substack
-* TikTok (some really great bite seized reels of videos to watch, and also lotsb of screenshots of websites to use to develop skills)
+* TikTok (some really great bite sized reels of videos to watch, and also lots of screenshots of websites to use to develop skills)